XiaohanSun001/MP-model-/README.md

 # MP-model
-MP model for detection of fetal aneuploidies

 # Application of machine learning with RF-RFE in clinical trials for noninvasive prenatal testing of fetal trisomy 13, trisomy 18 and trisomy 21

-This programs run on Linux system
+This programs run on Linux system.

 1.Dependencies